-If you’re allowed to install permanent features, consider hinged shutters that hang from hooks and can be raised and clipped to the ceiling.
+If you can install permanent features, consider hanging hooks for hinged shutters.
+This way you can raise and clip shutters to the ceiling.
 It’s a great installation for anyone committing long-term to a space, as it’ll offer a year-after-year use without between-season fussing.

 3. Balcony Privacy Screens

 If your building doesn’t allow built-in solutions, don’t fret!
-You can bring out or put away a simple freestanding screen can be put away or brought out with ease, and being a simple solution, it’s one you can invest in knowing it’ll effortlessly move with you when it’s time for a new home.
+You can bring out or put away a simple freestanding screen with ease.
+This is a simple solution, and one you can invest in knowing it’ll effortlessly move with you when it’s time for a new home.

 4. Bamboo Roller Blinds

 Bamboo roller blinds are a popular choice, especially in tropical climates.
 Nicer-looking ones are installed with a hook on the balcony rail that the blind can be secured to, keeping them spiffy and orderly.
 As bamboo weathers quickly, in hardy areas you’ll want an installation that can ve easily taken down at the end of summer.
 The upside in August is, bamboo gives great shade and can really cool a hot deck down.
 Breeze can travel through the bamboo (unlike most Roman blinds).
 Similarly, wooden slat blinds will also do the trick here – seasonally.

 5. Sheer Mosquito-netting Curtains

 It’s Curtains for You

 Installing sheer curtains gives a deck an exotic, tropical feel.
 Choosing canvas curtains provides a “safari” or “pioneer” appeal, while offering protection from the hot summer sun.
 With easy-to-install curtain “wires,” curtains are now among the most flexible solutions for balconies.
 They’re washable, seasonal, and able to be opened or closed depending on the level of privacy needed on any given day.
 They’re also the most affordable and least-risky installation for storm-prone areas.

 6. Beaded Curtains